Cuarteron Reef

 Satellite image as of October 2020.

 Cuarteron Reef, also known as Calderon Reef (Mandarin Huáyáng Jiāo (華陽礁/华阳礁); Bahura ng Calderon; Đá Châu Viên; Terumbu Kalderon), is a reef at the east end of the London Reefs in the Spratly Islands of the South China Sea.
-It is occupied and controlled by China (PRC) (as part of Sansha), and also claimed by the Philippines (as part of Kalayaan), by Vietnam (as part of Truong Sa) and Taiwan (ROC).
+It is administrated and controlled by China (PRC) (as part of Sansha), and also claimed by the Philippines (as part of Kalayaan), by Vietnam (as part of Truong Sa) and Taiwan (ROC).
 The reef is 3 nmi long and has an area of 8 sqkm (800 ha).

 Geographical features

 On 12 July 2016, the tribunal of the Permanent Court of Arbitration concluded that Cuarteron Reef contains, within the meaning of Article 121(1) of the Convention, naturally formed areas of land, surrounded by water, which are above water at high tide.
 However, for purposes of Article 121(3) of the convention, the high-tide features at Cuarteron Reef is rocks that cannot sustain human habitation or economic life of their own and accordingly shall be entitled to 12nmi of territorial sea measured from its baseline but have no exclusive economic zone or continental shelf.